shubhamchaudhary1399/foodshala/README.md

 here 8000 is the port number (it can be 8080 in your computer)

+## Deployment

+- This project is already deployed on the link (https://appfoodshala.herokuapp.com/)

 ## Built With
 - HTML, CSS, JavaScript